-Requirements for the Associate of Arts (A.A.)
+Requirements for the Associate in Arts (A.A.)
 Degree

 - 1. Credit for at least 60 semester hours of college work, excluding developmental courses. - a.
-Fulfillment of the 42-hour core curriculum as part of the 60-hour total. - b.
-At least 25 percent of semester hours must be earned in college-level courses through MCC. - c.
-Pass a computer literacy exam or take COSC 1301 or BCIS 1305. - 2.
+Fulfillment of the 47-hour core curriculum as part of the 60-hour total. - b.
+At least 15 semester hours of sophomore-level courses, including six semester hours of government. - c.
+At least 25 percent of semester hours must be earned in college-level courses through MCC. - d.
+Two PHED activity courses. - e.
+Credit for COSC 1301. - 2.
 An overall grade point average of at least 2.0. - 3.
-Successful completion of the college's Developmental Education Plan for the Texas Success Initiative.

-4. Payment of all financial obligations to the college.
+Successful completion of the college's Developmental Education Plan for the Texas Success Initiative. - 4.
+Payment of all financial obligations to the college.

-Requirements for the Associate of Science (A.S.)
+Requirements for the Associate in Science (A.S.)
 Degree

-Students wishing to complete the Associate of Science degree will fulfill the same requirements listed for the Associate of Arts degree.
+Students wishing to complete the Associate in Science degree will fulfill the same requirements listed for the Associate in Arts degree.
 The student will also be required to complete at least 15 hours of college-level mathematics and/or science courses.

-Requirements for the Associate of Arts (A.A.) or Associate of Science (A.S.)
+Requirements for the Associate in Arts (A.A.) or Associate in Science (A.S.)
 Degrees Including a Field of Study

-- 1. Credit for 60 hours of college work, depending upon the particular field of study and excluding developmental courses.
+- 1. Credit for between 60 and 66 hours of college work, depending upon the particular field of study and excluding developmental courses.
 Such credit shall include the following: - a.
-Fulfillment of all course requirements in the particular field of study curriculum. - Partial or complete fulfillment of the core curriculum as specified by each particular degree plan, depending on the number of credit hours required by the field of study curriculum. - c.
-At least 25 percent of semester hours must be earned in college-level courses through MCC. - d.
-Pass a computer literacy exam or take COSC 1301 or BCIS 1305, credit for COSC 1301 or a particular field of study course that also satisfies the computer literacy requirement. - 2.
+Fulfillment of all course requirements in the particular field of study curriculum. - b.
+Partial or complete fulfillment of the core curriculum as specified by each particular degree plan, depending on the number of credit hours required by the field of study curriculum. - c.
+At least 15 semester hours of sophomore-level courses, including six semester hours of government courses. - d.
+At least 25 percent of semester hours must be earned in college-level courses through MCC. - e.
+Either one or two PHED activity courses as specified by each particular degree plan, depending on the field of study curriculum and the additional general educational requirements. - f.
+Credit for COSC 1301 or a particular field of study course that also satisfies the computer literacy requirement. - 2.
 An overall grade point average of at least 2.0. - 3.
 Successful completion of the college's Developmental Education Plan for the Texas Success Initiative. - 4.
 Payment of all financial obligations to the college. - 5.
 Minimum grade of C is required for all courses within the field of study.